nicofff/baas/SOLVING.md

 TODO:

 1) Create the dataset.
 And get the number of all posible battleship games in the process

 2) Solve some games :D

+UPDATE 1:

+I got a generator working.
+It would probably take 10 hours just to count all available games.
+Ain't nobody got time for that.
+Besides, I ctrl+c'd it by mistake after an hour or so

+What did I learn from that?

+Well, the couple orders of magnitude drop I was hoping for between my upper bound and the valid boards was more like a 60% drop, so we are looking to something like 400GB to store all posible games.

+In the spirit of creating a faster generator I taught myself some opencl and put togheter a generator that uses a gpu to paralelize the board testing

+UPDATE 2:

+Who would have thought that gpu computing was hard! \s

+As of now, the opencl generator is about 20% faster than single core cpu generator.
+I'm quite happy at the optimizations I've made to make the problem as paralelizable as posible, yet it seems I need to teach me some more opencl optimizations.

+It really sucks there doesn't seem to be much in the way of profiling for gpu's using opencl.
+Looks like I might have more luck with CUDA